storesafe/cordova-sqlite-storage/README.md

   - This plugin version branch has dependency on platform toolset libraries included by Visual Studio 2017 ref: [xpbrew/cordova-sqlite-storage#580](https://github.com/xpbrew/cordova-sqlite-storage/issues/580).
 Visual Studio 2015 is now supported by [`brodybits/cordova-sqlite-legacy`](https://github.com/brodybits/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [`brodybits/cordova-sqlite-evcore-legacy-ext-common-free`](https://github.com/brodybits/cordova-sqlite-evcore-legacy-ext-common-free) (GPL or commercial license terms, with performance enhancements for Android).
 UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)
   - Visual Studio components needed: Universal Windows Platform development, C++ Universal Windows Platform tools.
 A recent version of Visual Studio 2017 will offer to install any missing feature components.
   - It is NOT possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type MUST be specified when building an app with this plugin.
+  - ARM target CPU for Windows Mobile is no longer supported.
   - The `SQLite3-WinRT` component in `src/windows/SQLite3-WinRT-sync` is based on [doo/SQLite3-WinRT commit f4b06e6](https://github.com/doo/SQLite3-WinRT/commit/f4b06e6a772a2688ee0575a8034b55401ea64049) from 2012, which is missing the asynchronous C++ API improvements.
 There is no background processing on the Windows platform.
   - Truncation issue with UNICODE `\u0000` character (same as `\0`)
   - INCONSISTENT error code (0) and INCORRECT error message (missing actual error info) in error callbacks ref: [xpbrew/cordova-sqlite-storage#539](https://github.com/xpbrew/cordova-sqlite-storage/issues/539)